libremfg/rhize-docs/content/how-to/tutorial-create-equipment-class-rule.md

 - BPMN
 - Equipment class with bound properties

-Then, you’ll be able to create a rule and associate it with an actual equipment.
+Then, create a rule and associate it with an actual equipment item.

-### Creating a Data Source
+### Create a data source

-1. Navigate to Main Menu > Master Data > Data Sources.
+1. From the main menu, navigate to **Master Data > Data Sources**.
-2. Create a new data source using the sidebar.
-The label (id) must be identical to the one specified in the configuration file for the libre-agent microservice.
+2. Create a new data source.
+The label (ID) must match the one specified in the configuration file for the libre-agent microservice.
-3. Add a draft data source version from the `General` tab.
+3. From the **General** tab, add a draft data source version.
-4. Select a data source protocol.
+4. Select `MQTT` as the data-source protocol.
-5. Optionally, enter a connection string, such as `mqtt://nats:1883`, that is identical to the one specified in the configuration file for the libre-agent microservice.
+5. Optionally, enter a connection string, such as `mqtt://nats:1883`, that matches the one specified in the configuration file for the `libre-agent` microservice.
 6. Save the data source version to create it.

 {{< bigFigure